MicrosoftDocs/sql-docs/azure-sql/managed-instance/restore-mi-database-to-sql-server.md

 - When restoring to SQL Server, you must use the `WITH MOVE` qualifier, and provide explicit paths for the data files.
 - Databases encrypted with service-managed TDE keys cannot be restored to SQL Server.
 You can only restore an encrypted database to SQL Server if it was encrypted with a customer-managed key assuming the destination server has access to the same key used to encrypt the database.
 - It's possible that, in the future, some features may be introduced to Azure SQL Managed Instance that require changes to the database format, making backups incompatible with SQL Server 2022.
-Access to such features will require explicit opt in.
+Access to such features will require explicit opt-in.

 ## Next steps